cloudtrust/doc/chapter-deploy/Docker.md

 Our containers all follow the same schema for buildup:
  - base image: This image contains the git keys to pull from repos, as well as some system utilities.
 It installs git, systemd and the likes.
- - component image: This image installs a component and its dependencies (for instance keycloak and its bridge and its modules)
+ - component image: This image installs a component and its dependencies (for instance keycloak and its bridge and its modules), and usually comes with a plethora of arguments to shape it.
+Typical arguments are
- - customer image: This image applies configuration to the component and the container.

-Our different containers :
- - Postgresql: The Postgresql component image is very simple.
-We install postgresql, enable it, and set `/var/lib/pgsql` as a volume.
-The customer image is slightly more complex.
-It expects to have two files: `postgresql_init_sentry.service` and `postgresql_init_keycloak.service`, which are systemd units that run once postgresql is up, initialize users and databases required by sentry and keycloak, and then disable themselves.
-This mechanism is our main system for initializing containers at this moment.

- - Sentry: The sentry component image installs and enables sentry.
-The customer image is in charge of initializing the database and importing the saved configuration.

- - Keycloak: The component image installs keycloak and deploys modules where they should be.
-The customer image sets the standalone.xml, the user.json and the keycloak-bridge configuration/service.

- - Influx: The influx component image installs and enables influx it also installs the influx tools in their python virtual environment, and the init service file.
-The customer image deploys the config file used by the systemd service.

- - Grafana: The simplest of our images. it installs and enables grafana.
-The customer image is empty.
+   - config_repository and git_tag : An application needs configuration, those are stored (for now) on a git server, those parameters specify the repository and the tag/commit hash of what to pull.
+   - service_git_tag : The dockerfile should be explicit about what commit it is issued from!
+So instead of `ADD`ing the common configuration, we `git clone` it instead.
+   - service_url : Sometimes a component depends on other components, and the dockerfile must fetch them.
+This is the url at which it will find the binaries to run.

 ## Systemd In Containers

-Systemd is the standard Linux init system.
+Systemd is a widely used Linux init system.
 It expects to be running as PID 1 and have full control over the system.
 Thankfully, a lot of work has been put into it to make it runnable inside an unprivileged container.
 This however requires that :
  - /tmp is a tmpfs
  - /run is a tmpfs
  - /sys/fs/cgroup is mounted and is readable